melvincv/wordpress-nginx-docker/README.md

 Use the normal docker compose commands to bring up the stack.
 Due to Docker, this is a highly portable solution, though not scalable. \
 If you need a scalable solution, use a container orchestrator like Kubernetes.

-> Note that you need to edit the `env/dev.env` file and add your secret variables for docker compose to work properly. \
+> Note that you need to rename `env.sh` to `.env`, edit the `.env` file and add your secret variables for docker compose to work properly. \

 ```
 docker compose up -d --build